cvxgrp/cvxportfolio/README.md

 CVXPortfolio (ConVeX Portfolio Optimization and Simulation) is a toolset based on our paper [Multi-Period Trading via Convex Optimization](https://web.stanford.edu/~boyd/papers/cvx_portfolio.html).
-It is written in Python 3, its major dependencies are [CVXPY](https://github.com/cvxgrp/cvxpy) and [Pandas](https://github.com/pandas-dev/pandas).
+It is written in Python, its major dependencies are [CVXPY](https://github.com/cvxgrp/cvxpy) and [Pandas](https://github.com/pandas-dev/pandas).

 See the [examples](https://github.com/cvxgrp/cvxportfolio/tree/master/examples) for basic usage.